Kishan9996/unibloxtest/frontend/README.md

    npm install
    ```

-2. Create a `.env` file and add the environment variables.
+2. Create a `.env` file and add the environment variables from example.env.
 Refer to the example environment configuration.

 ## Running the Application